Todd Alan Reed: Arrest, trial and imprisonment

 On July 7, a female police officer who matched the then-unknown killer's physical preferences posed as a prostitute in an attempt to lure him out.
 Reed was observed stalking the officer, and one of the lookouts recognized him from an earlier conviction for burglary and assault, from which he spent 2.5 years behind bars.
-On July 18, Reed was arrested at his job in Rinella Produce for the murders of Moler, Russell and Ison, after his DNA was matched to the crime scenes.
+On July 18, Reed was arrested at his job in Rinella Produce for the murders of Moler, Russell, and Ison after his DNA was matched to the crime scenes.

-On February 23, 2001, he pled guilty to the murders in order to avoid the death penalty, and was sentenced to three consecutive life terms.
-Reed was questioned about the two 1987 Gresham murders, as he met every criteria for the suspect's description, but to this day, he has yet to be charged with either of them.
-As of June 2020, it is unclear in which prison Todd Alan Reed is housed in, or even if he's still alive.
+On February 23, 2001, he pleaded guilty to the murders in order to avoid the death penalty, and was sentenced to three consecutive life terms.
+Reed was questioned about the two 1987 Gresham murders, as he met every criterion for the suspect's description, but to this day, he has yet to be charged with either of them.
+As of June 2020, Reed is housed out of state in New Jersey State Prison.